Docs

 These defaults apply only to parameterized tests that explicitly opt in with @test.fuzz, @test.fuzz(<runs>), or @test.fuzz({ ... }).
 Per-test annotations can override them with @test.fuzz({ runs: ..., max_test_rejects: ..., seed: ... }).
 When max-test-rejects is omitted, Acton uses runs * 256.

-See Fuzz Testing for annotation syntax, helper APIs, supported parameter types, and failure reporting.
+See the fuzz testing guide for annotation syntax, helper APIs, supported parameter types, and failure reporting.

 ConfigurationCLI FlagTypeDescription